top of page

 Brad Day.jpg

 Brad retired nearly four years ago.
 He and his wife, Becky, enjoy traveling and playing golf together.
 In addition to Family Promise, Brad is active in the Lions Club and had the privilege of serving as a District Governor in 2016-2017, for which he was sworn in while attending the International Convention in Fukuoka, Japan.
-Last year, Brad and Becky traveled to Italy and France for a few weeks to enjoy some time together before staying in Milan, which hosted the convention.
-He also serves as the Secretary of the Belvidere Lions Club, as well as the Global
+He also serves as the Secretary of the Belvidere Lions Club, as well as the Global Leadership Team Coordinator for the 1,350 Lions in 59 clubs across northern N.J., whose motto is “We serve.”

-at the hospital where the bypass surgery took place.
-It brings him great personal pleasure to help others.
-Brad’s Lions Club partners with Family Promise to periodically provide meals to clients who are sheltered as part of the Interfaith Hospitality Network.
-During the Covid-19 pandemic, Brad has volunteered to help serve approximately 125 people a hot meal, delivered to their doors as part of the Belvidere Community Lunch Program.
+Brad underwent open-heart surgery 11 years ago and now serves as a heart-to-heart volunteer at the hospital where the bypass surgery took place.
+Brad’s Lions Club partners with Family Promise to periodically provided meals to clients who were sheltered as part of the Interfaith Hospitality Network.
+During the Covid-19 pandemic, Brad volunteered to help serve approximately 125 people a hot meal, delivered to their doors as part of the Belvidere Community Lunch Program.

 After 45 years of practicing law, as well as teaching it at the Warren Community College, Brad realized that helping people has been his life’s work.
 In addition to his current volunteer work, Brad had the honor of serving Belvidere as their Mayor and Town Attorney for many years and served as a member of the Belvidere School Board and Chairman of the local District Committee of the Boy Scouts of America.
 Brad was also on the Local Planning Board for several years in Knowlton Township, where he now resides.
 Brad also served as the President of the Board of Trustees of Warren County Legal Services, Inc. for many years, as well as the President of the Board of Trustees of Warren County Family Guidance Center, Inc.